brianoursler1/Project-1-Azure-Cloud/README.md

 - ```Published_Ports``` - We need to add the following mappings. ```5601:5601```, ```9200:9200``` ```5044:5044```,
 - ```Enable Service on boot``` - ```name:``` field needs to be changed to ```docker```.
 The ```enabled:``` field needs to be changed to ```yes```,

-Here is a sample of how the install-elk,yml file looks like after configuration
+Here is a sample of how the install-elk.yml file looks like after configuration

 ```
 ----